Conveniently located to serve New York City, Queens, Bronx, Brooklyn, Long Island

-Fibrous Dysplasia is a benign disorder of the craniomaxillofacial bone that usually becomes noticed in late childhood or early adulthood.
+This rare genetic disorder usually becomes noticed in late childhood or early adulthood.
 It can occur in one region only (monostotic) or many areas (polyostotic).
+It may go unnoticed until symptoms like a limp, pain, or fractures occur.
+There are more apparent symptoms, such as facial deformities and teeth displacement, that can be corrected.

 Fibrous Dysplasia Correction Objectives